kontera-technologies/nutcracker-web/README.md

 <img src="https://github.com/kontera-technologies/nutcracker-web/raw/master/pics/pic3.png"/></br>

 ### Disclaimer
-this project is still in its early stages, so things could be a little buggy, if you find one, feel free to [report](https://github.com/kontera-technologies/nutcracker-web/issues) it.
+this project is still in its early stages so things could be a little buggy, if you find one feel free to [report](https://github.com/kontera-technologies/nutcracker-web/issues) it.
 Also nutcracker-web only supports Redis instances for now.

 ### Dependencies